 Who can go?

-**As of September 2015 alternative assessments may be arranged for Autumn term only.
-Your alternate exam will happen the same day as set in Bristol over two-weeks in January.
-There will be a £50 administrative charge to have an alternate exam arranged.
-If however an essay is accepted in lieu of an exam, there will be no fee.
+- Alternative assessments may be arranged for Autumn term only, in which case your alternate exam will happen the same day as set in Bristol over two-weeks in January (there will be a £50 administrative charge to have an alternate exam arranged) - if an essay is accepted in lieu of an exam, there will be no fee

 Course equivalency formula